The Problem Solver

 By Lori Putnam

-As an IT consultant for the Division of Technology & Communication, Hai Le thrives on solving problems for CI faculty and staff.
+As an IT consultant for the Division of Technology & Innovation, Hai Le thrives on solving problems for CI faculty and staff.
 “In my role, I expect problems to come up on a daily basis.
 I love that through technology I get to solve these problems with all kinds of possible solutions,” said Le.
 “It’s exciting to start a new problem – it’s like solving a puzzle.
 I love it.”

 It is Le’s natural optimism and go-to attitude that garnered him a CSU Outstanding Professional Award honor in 2008.
 Judy Swanson, Director of Academic Technology, describes Le as a powerhouse on campus.
 “He’s been here a long time and he knows how everything works,” said Swanson.
 “He’s also patient and cheerful.
 I’m sure anyone who goes to him with a problem thinks that he or she is the only person to ask him for help that day.
 He treats everyone with respect and when someone has a computer problem, it becomes his problem.”